AcalaNetwork/hardhat-tutorials/echo/README.md

 yarn test-mandala

-yarn run v1.22.15
+yarn run v1.22.19
-warning ../../../../../package.json: No license field
-$ hardhat test --network mandala
+$ hardhat test test/Echo.js --network mandala

   Echo contract
     Deployment
-      ✓ should set the value of the echo when deploying (8247ms) Operation
+      ✔ should set the value of the echo when deploying (1131ms) Operation
-      ✓ should update the echo variable (11574ms)
+      ✔ should update the echo variable (3492ms)
-      ✓ should emit a NewEcho event (19568ms)
+      ✔ should emit a NewEcho event (4425ms)
-      ✓ should increment echo counter in the NewEcho event (25942ms) ✓ should return input value (8170ms)
+      ✔ should increment echo counter in the NewEcho event (6739ms) ✔ should return input value (1158ms)

-  5 passing (2m)
+  5 passing (29s)

-✨  Done in 102.01s.
+✨  Done in 29.11s.
 ```

 ## Deploy script